-Hello there, nice to meet you.
-We’re your neighbors.
-We have come together to form a hyper local, grassroots organization founded to address the many needs that exist in our own backyard: hunger, poverty, homelessness and housing instability.
+Hey there Brooklyn!
+We are the North Brooklyn Angels, a volunteer-powered, hyper-local, grassroots non-profit that organizes direct action projects to address the many needs that exist in our own backyard: hunger, poverty, homelessness & housing instability.

 Bringing a Busload of Help

-We are building a custom food truck complete with office space that will operate as a mobile soup kitchen.
-Thanks to the generous donations and support of The Episcopal Diocese of Long Island and Norm & Elaine Brodsky our Angelmobile will be able to bring healthy meals and resources right to the places they are most needed.
-We will start out by serving lunch at five sites around North Brooklyn and hope to expand to five breakfasts as soon as we can.
-In addition to feeding people, our office area will furnish space for local groups to provide health services, housing counseling, and a new opportunity to showcase the great social justice programming that exists in our community.
+In order to address the meal gap which exists in our neighborhood, we have built a custom food truck complete with office space that operates as a mobile soup kitchen.
+Thanks to the generous donations and support of the Episcopal Diocese of Long Island and Norm & Elaine Brodsky, we built our Angelmobile and have the ability to bring healthy meals and community resources right to the places they are most needed.
+Since July 2017, we have been serving a hot lunch Monday through Friday at six sites around North Brooklyn.
+In addition to feeding people, our office area regularly hosts representatives from local city council offices, housing counselors, and healthcare advocates and our community table distributes information & flyers in addition to free clothes, books, toys, and personal hygiene products.

-Stop by and say hello when you see us out in the neighborhood.
-We look forward to hearing all your ideas about how neighbors can help neighbors.
+Stop by and say hello at our kitchen or when you see us out in the neighborhood.
+We look forward to hearing all your idea about how neighbors can help neighbors.